Harry Thomas Jr.

-Harry Thomas Jr. (born October 21, 1960) is a Democratic politician in Washington, D.C.
+Harry Thomas Jr. (born October 21, 1960) is an American politician.
+He is a Democratic politician in Washington, D.C.
 In 2006 he was elected to represent Ward 5 on the Council of the District of Columbia and served until his resignation in 2012, several hours after federal prosecutors filed charges of embezzlement and filing false tax returns against him.

 Biography

 Thomas is the son of late three-term Ward 5 Councilmember Harry Thomas Sr. and former D.C.
 Public School principal Romaine B. Thomas.
 Councilmember Thomas attended D.C. public schools and graduated from Woodrow Wilson High School.
 He holds a degree in Public Relations/Marketing from Bowie State University.
 Thomas was Vice President of Public Affairs for the Public Benefits Corporation (formerly D.C.
 General Hospital).

 Thomas is a former Advisory Neighborhood Commissioner, and has served as Chair of the Woodridge Health Clinic.
 He is a past President of the D.C.
-Young Democrats and a former At-Large elected member of the D.C.
+Young Democrats and a former at-large elected member of the D.C.
 Democratic State party, for which he coordinated local and national events.
 Councilmember Thomas has worked for the national Democratic Party, holding the office of Treasurer.
 He has also served as the Adult and Youth Chair of the Neighborhood Planning Council.
 Councilmember Thomas is a member of the YMCA, NAACP, Omega Psi Phi fraternity, and Woodridge Boys and Girls Club.